The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-22219: Chainlit SSRF Vulnerability

-CVE-2026-22219 is a server-side request forgery flaw in Chainlit versions prior to 2.9.4 that allows authenticated attackers to make arbitrary HTTP requests from the server.
-This post covers technical details, affected versions, impact, and mitigation steps.
+CVE-2026-22219 is an SSRF vulnerability in Chainlit that allows authenticated attackers to make arbitrary HTTP requests to internal services.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2026-22219 Overview